spyder-ide/spyder-docs/doc/installation.rst

 .. warning::

    While this installation method is a viable option for experienced users, installing Spyder (and other PyData-stack packages) with ``pip`` can lead to a number of tricky issues.
-   While you are welcome to try this on your own, we unfortunately do not have the resources to help you if you do run into problems, except to recommend you use Anaconda instead.
+   While you are welcome to try this on your own, we unfortunately do not have the resources to help you if you do run into problems, except to recommend our :ref:`standalone installers<standalone_installers_ref>` (Windows and macOS) or :ref:`anaconda_install_ref`.

 You can install Spyder with the ``pip`` package manager, which comes by default with most Python installations.
 Before installing Spyder itself by this method, you need to acquire the `Python`_ programming language.